NikuraCorp/.github/profile/README.md

-# Nikura Games Team
+# NikuraTeam
-Welcome to Nikura
+Welcome to NikuraTeam !